katzer/cordova-plugin-local-notifications/README.md

 ## Release Notes
 #### Version 0.7.0 (not yet released)
 - [bugfix:] Black screen on Android (#23)
+- Calling `cancel` on Android with an invalid String as ID does not throw an error anymore.

 #### Version 0.6.2 (04.12.2013)
 - Release under the Apache 2.0 license.